-One of the best features of Maryland is its rich heritage, and thanks to the Maryland Heritage Area Authority, it is easy to travel to any of the 13 designated Certified Heritage Areas around the state, including the six profiled here.
+One of the best features of Maryland is its rich heritage, and thanks to the Maryland Heritage Area Authority, it is easy to travel to any of the 13 designated Certified Heritage Areas around the state, including the ones profiled here.
 By car or on foot, come explore Maryland’s local color and watch history come to life.

 Anacostia Trails Heritage Area, Prince George’s County

 For culture, art and entertainment, this may be the perfect heritage trail.
 The Painting the Town: Arts & Humanities Heritage Route and Cultural Crossroads Route highlights the theaters and art centers that dot the region.
 Additional heritage routes connect multiple sites with themes such as the War of 1812 and the Battle of Bladensburg; Linking the Nation: Transportation and Communication Milestones; and Fields and Farms: Agricultural Heritage Route.

 Baltimore National Heritage Area, Baltimore City